austinhuang0131/joinmatrix/guide.md

   * [SchildiChat](https://schildi.chat/): Element with lab features enabled, plus an optional speech bubble layout.
 Recommended to be used on PC for the full feature set.
 * [FluffyChat](https://fluffychat.im/): "Cute" Matrix.
 Recommended to be used on Android for performance.

-For those living on the edge: [Nheko](https://github.com/Nheko-Reborn/nheko), [Spectral](https://spectral.im), and [Syphon](https://syphon.org/).
+For those living on the edge: [Commune](https://commune.chat/), [Nheko](https://github.com/Nheko-Reborn/nheko), [Spectral](https://spectral.im), and [Syphon](https://syphon.org/).
 <br>
 <div class="flash">
-  If you want a better experience when using Element or SchildiChat, place <a href="../assets/config.json">this config file</a> in your <a href="https://github.com/vector-im/element-desktop#user-specified-configjson">configuration folder</a>, where <code>$NAME</code> is either "Element" or "SchildiChat".
+  For PC users, if you want a better experience when using Element or SchildiChat, place <a href="../assets/config.json">this config file</a> in your <a href="https://github.com/vector-im/element-desktop#user-specified-configjson">configuration folder</a>, where <code>$NAME</code> is either "Element" or "SchildiChat".
 The config file enables the "Labs" tab in settings, enables custom theme, preloads <a href="https://github.com/aaronraimist/element-themes">a few custom themes</a>, uses <a href="https://dimension.t2bot.io/">Dimension</a> instead of Scalar for integration manager, and preloads a few homeservers for room directory searches.
 </div>

-### What rooms should I join?
+### What rooms can I join?

 Each Matrix homeserver has a public room directory, which is accessible to the users of that homeserver or, if enabled, users of other homeservers as well.